$\mathbb{A}^1$-invariance of localizing invariants: Reminder on noncommutative motives and localizing invariants

 \section{Reminder on noncommutative motives and localizing invariants}

 In this section we recall some basic notions and facts from the theory of localizing invariants.
 We only discuss those results that are relevant for this paper.
 For a general theory of localizing invariants we refer to \cite{blumberg2013universal}.
-We start from definitons:
+We start from basic definitions:

 \begin{defn} We say that a diagram in $\mrm{Cat}^{\mrm{perf}}_{\infty,k}$